Tunnel: Project planning and cost estimates

 Government funds are often required for the creation of tunnels.
 When a tunnel is being planned or constructed, economics and politics play a large factor in the decision making process.
 Civil engineers usually use project management techniques for developing a major structure.
 Understanding the amount of time the project requires, and the amount of labor and materials needed is a crucial part of project planning.
-The project duration must be identified using a work breakdown structure (WBS) and critical path method (CPM).
+The project duration must be identified using a work breakdown structure and critical path method.
 Also, the land needed for excavation and construction staging, and the proper machinery must be selected.
 Large infrastructure projects require millions or even billions of dollars, involving long-term financing, usually through issuance of bonds.

 The costs and benefits for an infrastructure such as a tunnel must be identified.
 Political disputes can occur, as in 2005 when the US House of Representatives approved a $100 million federal grant to build a tunnel under New York Harbor.
 However, the Port Authority of New York and New Jersey was not aware of this bill and had not asked for a grant for such a project.
 Increased taxes to finance a large project may cause opposition.